nfdi4plants/DataHUB/README.md

 Note that currently the data folder in the current directory will be used to mount volumes for different aspects of the configuration & the data.
 This will be changed to some external, configurable mount point in the future.
 As it is the state is saved within ./data to facilitate testing and upgrade, while keeping the application state.

+For background information on the concept of the DataHUB see our [poster contribution to the 2023 CoRDI conference](https://doi.org/10.5281/zenodo.10021181), for the data publication workflow in conjunction with InvenioRDM see the IWSG conference paper.

 ## GitLab Community Edition (CE) and Enterprise Edition (EE)

 We chose to use the Enterprise Edition of GitLab because it provides the most easy